Spring 2022 Semester Postponed to begin Monday, January 24, 2022

 Participants ages 18 and up are welcome.
 Beginners are free to register for Be the Orchestra – Fall/Beginner session during open registration.
 New participants with any prior playing experience should email email@example.com to discuss ensemble placement with Society of Strings Coordinator, Dr. Rob Bradshaw prior to registering.

 The Oklahoma City Philharmonic takes the health and safety of our OKCPHIL family very seriously, including musicians, staff, volunteers, and Society of Strings members.
+At this time, OKCPHIL policy requires all musicians be fully vaccinated against Covid-19, and this includes Society of Strings musicians.
+Additionally, all participants are required to wear masks at all times indoors.
 We will continue to monitor the status of Covid-19 in the area, and decisions regarding safety protocol may require reevaluation throughout the season in order to protect our community.